HeLayers: A Tile Tensors Framework for Large Neural Networks on Encrypted Data: Tile Tensors

 \subsection{Unknown Values}

-When tensors are packed into tile tensors, unused slots are filled with zeroes, as shown in Figures~\ref{fig:MM56} and~\ref{fig:VV5}.

-However, after tile tensors are manipulated, the unused slots might get filled with arbitrary values, as explained in the next subsection.
-Although these unused slots are ignored when the tile tensor is unpacked, the presence of arbitrary values in them can still impact additional manipulation.
-To reflect this state, the tile tensor shape syntax has an additional symbol ?, used as described below.
+When tensors are packed into tile tensors, unused slots are filled with zeroes, as shown in Figure~\ref{fig:MM56}.
+Section~\ref{subsec:intro_ops} shows how to apply operators on tile tensors, and then unused slots might get filled with arbitrary values.
+Although these unused slots are ignored when the tile tensor is unpacked, the presence of arbitrary values in them can still impact the validity or performance of applying additional operators.
+To reflect this state, the tile tensor shape contains an additional flag per dimension, denoted by the symbol ``?'', indicating the presence of unknown values.

-Returning to the example $V[5]$, let's say it is stored in the tile tensor $T_V[\frac{5}{2},\frac{1?}{4}]$.
-The shape $[\frac{5}{2},\frac{1?}{4}]$ is similar to the shape $[\frac{5}{2},\frac{1}{4}]$ that was depicted in~\ref{fig:V5_2__1_4}, except the $\frac{1?}{4}$ part indicates that here the unused slots along the second tile dimension are filled with unknown values, as shown in Figure~\ref{fig:V5_2__1Q_4}.
-As usual, unused slots are ignored when unpacking the tile tensor, thus $V=unpack(T_V)$.
+Figure~\ref{fig:V5_2__1Q_4} shows a tile tensor with the shape $[\frac{5}{2},\frac{1?}{4}]$.
+The ``$?$'' in the second dimension indicates that whenever we exceed the valid range of the packed tensor along this dimension, we may encounter arbitrary unknown values.
+However, it still holds that $V=unpack(T_V)$, as these unused slots are ignored.